-- 1. The school district has more than 50 employees on the payroll at the time leave is requested; - 2.
+- 1. The school district has more than 50 employees on the payroll; - 2.
 The employee has worked for the school district for at least twelve months or 52 weeks (the months and weeks need not be consecutive); and - 3.
 The employee has worked at least 1,250 hours within the previous year.
 Full-time professional employees who are exempt from the wage and hour law may be presumed to have worked the minimum hour requirement.